tomverbeure/ecp5_jtag/spinal/README.md

 * `read` has the following extra parameters:
     * `light`:
-        * `false`: `data` is double-buffered: it's copied into a shadow register during the Capture-DR phase, after which the contents of this shadow register are shifted out.
+        * `false`: `data` is double-buffered.
+It's copied into a shadow register during the Capture-DR phase, after which the contents of this shadow register are shifted out.
         * `true`: `data` is shifted out directly.
 If `data` changes during a shift, different fields of `data` might become inconsistent.